tidalu/Browser/How Browsers Work Behind the scenes of modern web browsers/browser.md

       7. Authority

          - `Host + Port`
            if a URL has no authority, the scheme and the rest of the URL will be separated by only a colon.
-An example is an email without an email address such as `mailto:info@example.com`
+An example is an email without an authority such as `mailto:info@example.com`

       - Examples of URL:
         - `https://www.example.com/index.html`